Vaulted & Cathedral Ceiling Insulation

-Whole-House Attic Fan Barrier ~Barriers around whole house attic fans are suggested to provide a barrier blocking insulation from entering the attic fan.
+Whole-House Attic Fan Barriers are suggested to provide a barrier blocking insulation from entering the attic fan.
 Dust may settle on the attic fan and may appear the first time you use it after insulation has been installed.
 House attic fans may leak air.
 Various versions may be available with various sealing properties.
 Covering your attic fan seasonally may help stop air leakage.
 No permanent cover should be placed over a whole house attic fan unless you decide not to use it.

-Recess Light Barriers ~ Tin Barrier around recess lights.
-Required for non-IC rated light applications
+Recessed Light Barriers are tin barriers around recessed lights.
+They are required for non-IC rated light applications.

-Attic Access Barrier ~ Keeps insulation from falling into living space when access lid is opened
+Attic Access Barriers keep insulation from falling into living space when access lid is open.

-Stairway Cover ~ A future product we may carry.
-Seals attic access holes with drop down ladders very tightly.
+Pull Down-Stairway Covers are a future product we may carry.
+They seal attic access holes with drop down ladders very tightly.

-Baffles ~ Can leave an airway path for ventilated attic spaces.
-Customer must request to include baffles in job (additional charge).
+Baffles can leave an airway path for ventilated attic spaces.
+Customer must request to include baffles with job (additional charge).

-Sealing Air Leaks ~ To get better efficiency out of your insulation attic, air sealing is recommended prior to insulation.
+Sealing Air Leaks ~ To get better efficiency out of your attic insulation, air sealing is recommended prior to insulation.
 See tips page on how you can weatherize your house.

 Information about Recess Lights

-Before you remodel or if you wish to help stop air leakage purchase IC air tight recess lights.
+Before you remodel or if you wish to help stop air leakage purchase IC air tight recessed lights.
 It is now code in the when placed in the thermal boundary for new construction.

-Energy savings recess light covers for IC rated lights may help lessen heat loss as well.
+Energy savings recessed light covers for IC rated lights may help lessen heat loss as well.